 - 3.93 A lagoon management plan should be developed for Malibu Lagoon, in consultation with all applicable resource management agencies.
-The plan shall address the following at a minimum: - a.
-Biological study of the lagoon habitat, including identification of all rare, threatened, and endangered species. - ⊕c.Water quality sampling study. - □e.
-Measures to protect endangered species. - ⊕f.
+The plan shall address the following at a minimum: - Biological study of the lagoon habitat, including identification of all rare, threatened, and endangered species. -

+Lagoon hydrology. - ⊕c.
+Water quality sampling study. - ∃d.
+Identification of the water levels appropriate and necessary for protection of the various species. - ⊕e.
+Measures to protect endangered species. - $\oplus \underline{f}$.
 Water quality protection and enhancement measures. - -g.
-Identification of potential impacts from breaching or water level management, including reduction of certain kinds or areas of habitat. - H. Identification of project alternatives to the proposed breaching or water level management designed to avoid and minimize impacts to sensitive resources. - -i.
-Mitigation measures necessary to offset unavoidable impacts from the proposed breaching or water level management. - -Monitoring plan to monitor the management area to evaluate the health of the wetland, assess adverse impacts resulting from breaching or water level management, and to identify project corrections.
+Identification of potential impacts from breaching or water level management, including reduction of certain kinds or areas of habitat. - H. Identification of project alternatives to the proposed breaching or water level management designed to avoid and minimize impacts to sensitive resources. - Hi.
+Mitigation measures necessary to offset unavoidable impacts from the proposed breaching or water level management. - Monitoring plan to monitor the management area to evaluate the health of the wetland, assess adverse impacts resulting from breaching or water level management, and to identify project corrections.

 - 3.94 The City will support and participate in watershed based planning efforts with the County of Los Angeles and the Regional Water Quality Control Board.
-Watershed planning efforts shall be facilitated by helping to: - -a.
-Pursue funding to support the development of watershed plans; - Dc.
-Assess land uses in the priority areas that degrade coastal water quality; - ⊕d.
-Ensure full public participation in the plan's development.
+Watershed planning efforts shall be facilitated by helping to: - Fa.
+Pursue funding to support the development of watershed plans; - E. Identify priority watersheds where there are known water quality problems or where development pressures are greatest; - +c.
+Assess land uses in the priority areas that degrade coastal water quality; - Ensure full public participation in the plan's development.

-- 3.95 New development shall be sited and designed to protect water quality and minimize impacts to coastal waters by incorporating measures designed to ensure the following: - →a.
-Protecting areas that provide important water quality benefits, areas necessary to maintain riparian and aquatic biota and/or that are susceptible to erosion and sediment loss. - ⊕b.
-Limiting increases of impervious surfaces. - -c.
-Limiting land disturbance activities such as clearing and grading, and cut-and-fill to reduce erosion and sediment loss. - →d.
+- 3.95 New development shall be sited and designed to protect water quality and minimize impacts to coastal waters by incorporating measures designed to ensure the following: - -Protecting areas that provide important water quality benefits, areas necessary to maintain riparian and aquatic biota and/or that are susceptible to erosion and sediment loss. - ⊕b.
+Limiting increases of impervious surfaces. - ☐ Limiting land disturbance activities such as clearing and grading, and cut-and-fill to reduce erosion and sediment loss. - →d.
 Limiting disturbance of natural drainage features and vegetation.

 - 4.1 The City of Malibu and the Santa Monica Mountains coastal zone contains areas subject to hazards that present substantial risks to life and property.
-These areas require additional development controls to minimize risks, and include, but shall not be limited to, the following: - -a.
-Low Slope Stability & Landslide/Rockfall Potential: hillside areas that have the potential to slide, fail, or collapse. - ⊕b.
-Fault Rupture: the Malibu Coast-Santa Monica Fault Zone. - → Seismic Ground Shaking: shaking induced by seismic waves traveling through an area as a result of an earthquake on a regional geologic fault. - →d.
-Floodprone areas most likely to flood during major storms. - e.
-Liquefaction: areas where water-saturated materials (including soil, sediment, and certain types of volcanic deposits) can potentially lose strength and fail during strong ground shaking. - \bigoplus f.
-Liquefaction/Floodprone areas where saturated sediments lie in flood plains. - Tsunami: shoreline areas subject to inundation by a sea wave generated by local or distant earthquake, submarine landslide, subsidence, or volcanic eruption. - □h.
+These areas require additional development controls to minimize risks, and include, but shall not be limited to, the following: - →a.
+Low Slope Stability & Landslide/Rockfall Potential: hillside areas that have the potential to slide, fail, or collapse. - -b.
+Fault Rupture: the Malibu Coast-Santa Monica Fault Zone. - □d.
+Floodprone areas most likely to flood during major storms. - →e.
+Liquefaction: areas where water-saturated materials (including soil, sediment, and certain types of volcanic deposits) can potentially lose strength and fail during strong ground shaking. - $\oplus \underline{f}$.
+Liquefaction/Floodprone areas where saturated sediments lie in flood plains. - Fg.
+Tsunami: shoreline areas subject to inundation by a sea wave generated by local or distant earthquake, submarine landslide, subsidence, or volcanic eruption. - Hh.
 Wave Action: shoreline areas subject to damage from wave activity during storms.

-- Fire Hazard: areas subject to major wildfires classified in Fire Zone 4 or in the Very High Fire Hazard Severity Zone.
+→i.
+Fire Hazard: areas subject to major wildfires classified in Fire Zone 4 or in the Very High Fire Hazard Severity Zone.